-The Federal Emergency Management Agency (FEMA) is extending the public comment period for its proposed rule published December 14, 2020, and will hold a public meeting remotely via web conference to solicit feedback on the proposed rule.
+The Federal Emergency Management Agency (FEMA) is further extending the public comment period for its proposed rule published December 14, 2020, and will hold two additional public meetings remotely via web conference to solicit feedback on the proposed rule.
 The rule proposed to substantively revise the “estimated cost of the assistance” disaster declaration factor that FEMA uses to review a Governor's request for a major disaster under the Public Assistance Program.

-The meeting will be held via web conference.
-Members of the public may view the public portion of the meeting online at https://fema.zoomgov.com/s/1617851830.Start Printed Page 8335
+The public meetings will be held via web conference.
+Members of the public may register to attend the meetings online at the following links:

 Reasonable accommodations are available for people with disabilities.
 To request a reasonable accommodation, contact the person listed in the FOR FURTHER INFORMATION CONTACT section below as soon as possible.
 Last minute requests will be accepted but may not be possible to fulfill.

-Written comments must be submitted via the Federal eRulemaking Portal at https://www.regulations.gov.
-Follow the instructions for submitting comments.
+Written comments on the proposed rule must be submitted via the Federal eRulemaking Portal at https://www.regulations.gov.
+Search for FEMA-2020-0038-0001 and follow the instructions for submitting comments.

-Instructions: All written comments must include the docket ID FEMA-2020-0038.
-All comments received, including any personal information provided, may be posted without alteration at https://www.regulations.gov.
+All written comments received, including any personal information provided, may be posted without alteration at https://www.regulations.gov.
+All comments on the proposed rule made during the meetings will be posted to the rulemaking docket on https://www.regulations.gov.

 Start Further Info